Worldwide Guide to Women in Leadership

 Progressive Conservative MP 1982-93 (b.
 1938-)

-1986-87 Parliamentary Secretary to the Minister of Communication Claudy Mailly
+1986-87 Parliamentary Secretary of Communication Claudy Mailly

 1987-88 Parliamentary Secretary the Minister of National Revenue